Top 8 Soft Skills Employers Look For

 - Problem solver/critical thinker.
 Some people give up when a challenge is presented, while others embrace a good puzzle.
 Being able to come up with seemingly-impossible solutions or thinking about problems logically and clearly will set you apart.

 - Active listener.
 There’s a big difference between listening and being an active listener.
 An active listener learns from what he or she is hearing, asks questions for clarification, and puts what they learn to good use on the job.
+Practice this soft skill.